rockydey/job_task_find_house/README.md

 # Getting Started with [Find House](https://find-house-47a2d.web.app/)

 ## Feature :
--Search Empty house or apartment in two countries
+- Search Empty house or apartment in two countries
--4 type filter implement
+- 4 type filter implement
--if 4 type of filter are matched than search result will be shown -if 4 type of filter sets in default value then show all results
+- if 4 type of filter are matched than search result will be shown
+- if 4 type of filter sets in default value then show all results

 ### Technology :
--React
--Javascript
+- React
+- Javascript
--React Icons
+- React Icons
--Firebase
+- Firebase
--Tailwind CSS
+- Tailwind CSS

 ### Demo Data for better search :
 export const housesData = [